-Bilingual kids, I know how it is: You’re trying to text your mom in both English and her native language, but the keyboard app you’ve got installed can’t recognize the word you’re typing out.
-What's worse: It’ll start auto-correcting to something completely different, which makes typing in other languages an exasperating experience.
+Bilingual kids, I know how it is: You’re trying to text your mom in both English her native language, but the keyboard app you’ve got installed can’t recognize the word you’re typing out. at’s worse: It’ll start auto-correcting to something completely different, which makes typing in other languages an exasperating experience.

-Minuum Keyboard’s latest update can alleviate some of this annoyance with a new feature that lets you install more than one language pack at a time, and use both in tandem.
+Minuum Keyboard’s latest update can alleviate some of this annoyance with a new feature that lets you install more than one language pack at a time, use both in tem.
 For instance, if you tend to throw around Spanish slang words, you won’t have to suffer through auto-correct attempts to decipher what you’re typing.

-The app cherry-picks words from both the Spanish and English dictionaries as you type, and it inserts special characters, too.
+The app cherry-picks words from both the Spanish English dictionaries as you type, it inserts special characters, too.
 You don’t have to switch language packs actively, either, though you can force the app to default to another dictionary by long-pressing the spacebar.

 You can tweet a request to add another language via the developers’ website.
 Maybe if enough of us ask for Romanian, they’ll finally come through.